 Part 1: What are DK and Df

-DK represents a dielectric' capacity to store electrical energy and hinder signal transmission.
+DK represents a dielectric's capacity to store electrical energy and hinder signal transmission.
 High-frequency/high-speed PCBs function as antennas to generate and receive high-frequency/high-speed signals and signal delay on the circuit board is not expected.
 So a high-frequency PCB should use material of low DK.

 Part 2: How Do DK and Df Change at Different Frequencies, Temperatures, and Moisture Levels

 High-frequency/high-speed PCBs' DK and Df are not fixed because they change at different frequencies, temperatures, and moisture levels.
 For signal stability, stable DK and Df are expected.
 In other words, we do not wish DK and Df to change much at different frequencies, temperatures, and moisture levels.
 So how do DK and Df change at different frequencies, temperatures, and moisture levels?